-The Washington State Library’s Statewide Database Licensing program will be contracting with ProQuest for database access beginning July 1, 2016.
+The Washington State Library’s Statewide Database Licensing program is contracting with ProQuest for database access beginning July 1, 2016.
 The databases provided under this contract include the following (descriptions provided by vendor and are for information purposes only).
 For more information, including access to complete title lists, visit the ProQuest WSL LibGuides page.

 - Research Library

 Research Library is a truly multidisciplinary resource featuring a diversified mix of scholarly journals, trade publications, magazines, and other timely sources across the top 150 subject areas.
 By covering more subject areas than other resources, it is ideal for serving diverse needs, from the one-time user to the interdisciplinary requirements of serious researchers.

 Research Library provides access to a wide range of the core academic titles, from business and the sciences to literature and politics.
 The database expands daily and currently includes more than 6,000 titles, 75% (4,500) of which are available in full text.

 - Health and medical

 - Engineering and technology

 - ABI/INFORM Trade & Industry

 ABI/INFORM Trade and Industry is the source professionals rely on for major trade and industry news.
 It includes in-depth coverage of companies, products, executives, trends, and other topics for more than 3,140 publications, with over 2,930 in full-text.
 With ABI/INFORM Trade and Industry, users can study and compare specific trades and industries, including telecommunications, computing, transportation, construction, petrochemicals, and many others.
 Titles include Airline Industry Information, Aircraft Engineering and Aerospace Technology, Technology News Focus, R & D, and more.

 - Family Health